simen-ai/simen/README.md

 - **Support Team** - For account and billing questions, please email our support team at `hi@simen.ai`.

-©2025 GPTsMotion Tech LLc . or its affiliates.
+©2025 GPTsMotion Tech LLC . or its affiliates.
 All Rights Reserved.